goreleaser/goreleaser/www/docs/scm/gitlab.md

 GitLab introduced the [Generic Package Registry](https://docs.gitlab.com/ee/user/packages/package_registry/index.html) in Gitlab 13.5.

 Normally, `goreleaser` uploads release files as "attachments", which may have [administrative limits](https://docs.gitlab.com/ee/user/admin_area/settings/account_and_limit_settings.html).
-Notably, hosted gitlab.com instances have a 10MB attachment limit which cannot be changed.
+Notably, hosted gitlab.com instances have a 10MB attachment limit, which cannot be changed.

 Uploading to the Generic Package Registry does not have this restriction.
 To use it instead, set `use_package_registry` to `true`.